 While it will save you time, this expertise comes at a price.
 We estimate that for a simple financial forecast over 3 years (including a balance sheet, income statement and cash flow statement) calling on professional help will set you back around £677 or $920 (excluding VAT).

-The final solution available to you is to use an online budgeting software for restaurant.
+The final solution available to you is to use an online financial forecast software for restaurant.

 This offers you the following advantages: